Moving to Austin? Here are some useful services and their websites to get your services set up.

 The cable/Internet category is evolving rapidly.
 Time-Warner Cable and AT&T Uverse offer cable TV and Internet services throughout the city.
 Google Fiber, Grande Communications, and DirecTV cover only parts of the city.

-Though its customer service is generally despised in Austin, Time-Warner Cable still retains a large chunk of the market share in central Texas.
-(800) 892-4357
+Though Spectrum customer service is generally despised in Austin, Time-Warner Cable still retains a large chunk of the market share in central Texas.

 AT&T’s Internet service is generally reliable, but the cable TV service is prone to glitches such as temporarily frozen screens.

 Google Fiber generated huge excitement when it started signing people up for its ultra-high-speed Internet service in the spring of 2015.
-As of December 2016, Google Fiber is up and running in pockets throughout Austin.
 Even if it is available in your neighborhood, it may take up to three months to actually get the service installed.
 However, among those who've had the service now for about a year, there seems to be widespread satisfaction with it.
 The basic package offered is comparable in price to AT&T’s mid-level package but with 10 times the Internet speed.
-(866) 777-7550

 Verizon and AT&T are the dominant cell phone service providers in central Texas.
 There are dozens of other small and mid-size companies offering cell phone service.
 Read the fine print, though, and most of the bargain-basement companies actually have deals with the larger networks.
 If you’re on a tight budget, consider a prepaid plan from T-Mobile or Cricket Wireless.